Annual Events in NYC

 Atlantic Avenue, Brooklyn

 One of the City’s biggest, best street fairs, the Atlantic Antic Festival in Brooklyn features all the foods and crafts you’d expect and then some—country, jazz, rock, R&B and other music on multiple stages, storytelling and pony rides for the kids and cuisine from every corner of the globe.
-It’s no wonder that around a million people come out for the festivities.
+It’s no wonder that around half a million people come out for the festivities every year.
 Rain or shine.

 Brooklyn prides itself on being cutting edge, and this event showcases creative dance, theater, film and literature from around the world.
 Past offerings have included Robert Wilson’s production of Heiner Müller’s Quartett, the Philip Glass opera Kepler (of planetary motion fame) and DJ Spooky’s electronic soundscape composition Terra Nova: Sinfonia Antarctica.

 Each September, New York City continues its tradition of remembering and honoring the victims of the World Trade Center attacks at a variety of memorial events.
-Churches, temples and synagogues throughout the City host special events for those affected by the tragedy, and memorial concerts and fund-raisers continue throughout the month.
-In addition, the eight-acre 9/11 Memorial & Museum at the World Trade Center serves as a tribute to those who lost their lives after the attacks on both September 11, 2001, and February 26, 1993.
-It features a public plaza with two large waterfalls, along with a museum that preserves the story of 9/11 and provides educational resources and artifacts.
+Churches, temples and synagogues throughout the City host special events for those affected by the tragedy, and memorial concerts and fundraisers continue throughout the month.
+In addition, the 9/11 Memorial & Museum at the World Trade Center serves as a tribute to those who lost their lives on both September 11, 2001, and February 26, 1993.
+It features a public plaza with two large memorial pools, along with a museum that presents the story of 9/11 along with educational resources and artifacts.

 The Metropolitan Opera

-Each fall, the Metropolitan Opera announces its upcoming season, always promising a sensational lineup of milestone performances, including company premieres, new productions and exciting revivals.
+The Metropolitan Opera always promises a sensational lineup of milestone performances, including company premieres, new productions and exciting revivals.
 Notable performances have included Georges Bizet's Carmen and Julie Taymor's production of The Magic Flute, as well as Met premieres of John Adams' Nixon in China, directed by Peter Sellars, and Gioachino Rossini's rarely staged French opera Le Comte Ory, under the direction of Bartlett Sher.

 Village Halloween Parade